ByronBenton/ByronBenton/README.md

 ## Hi there 👋.
 My name is Byron Benton and I have an affinity for creating.
 My specialties include data-driven product development, strategic decision-making and writing code.
 I love to learn new things and I'm always pushing my comfort level to get better each and every day.
 I currently know HTML, CSS and JavaScript.
 My plan is to learn Python as well.

+⚡ Fun fact: I love to workout and practice amateur videography and photogrpahy.

 <!--